Beliavsky/Fortran-code-on-GitHub/README.md

 ## Error Handling
 [assert](https://github.com/sourceryinstitute/assert): simple assertion utility taking advantage of the Fortran 2018 standard's introduction of variable stop codes and error termination inside pure procedures, by Damian Rouson

+[assert-fortran](https://github.com/alecksandr26/assert-fortran): simple module which adds an assertion function, by alecksandr26.
+It works by enabling -cpp the c preprocesor directives in the Fortran compiler.

 [erloff](https://github.com/everythingfunctional/erloff): errors and logging for Fortran, by Brad Richardson.
 The basic usage is that a procedure can have intent(out) message and/or error list arguments, or as a component of its return value.

 [errorfx](https://github.com/aradi/errorfx): simple library for demonstrating exception like error handling strategy in Fortran, by Bálint Aradi.
 It provides an error handling mechanism which is robust, convenient, and PURE.